abstractmachine/head-media-design-oculus/03_hello-xr/readme.md

 ![Oculus Virtual Reality](oculus-hello-xr.png)

 ### Look Behind You!
 A good exercise for *thinking* about how to design in virtual reality, is to start by putting a second object *behind* your `XR Rig`.
-Create a second material (here I've chosen blue), and placed it "behind" the `XR Rig`.
+Create a second material (here I've chosen blue), and place it "behind" the `XR Rig`.

 ![Unity front and back objects](unity-vr-front-back-objects.png)

 Now when I `Build and Run` my application in my headset, I should have two objects to look at.

 The next obvious step would be to continue this [greyboxing](https://www.youtube.com/watch?v=dYBOBgfcTgY) method by building an entire blocked-out city directly inside of Unity, and then to start animating elements within this scene.
 Hey, sounds like a good subject for a tutorial.

-(youtube: dYBOBgfcTgY)